Dynam1c-52/Py-Pumper/README.md

 # pumper.py
-A Python program to pump up any file simple and easy to use
+A Python script to pump up any file simple and easy to use